 Wheelchair access to the church is via the main entrance from the car park.
 There is a lift between the church and church hall.

 Children of all ages are extremely welcome at Castle Street.
-Most Sundays, we run a Junior Church group for children age 3 plus (or younger ones with an adult).
-Everyone starts off in the church together, then after the second hymn the children are invited to go upstairs for storytelling and creative activities.
-We follow a programme called ‘Godly Play’ which centres on telling a Bible story, taking time to discuss and ‘wonder’ about the story, then giving children the opportunity to respond through play or creative activities, before we end by sharing in a ‘feast’ of fruit.
+Most Sundays, we run a Junior Church group for children age 3 plus (or younger ones with an adult) and a creche for those 4 and under (parents/carers often accompany these children at least until they are settled in).
+Everyone starts off in the church together, then after the second hymn the children are invited to go to their sessions for storytelling and creative activities.
+The older group follow a programme called ‘Godly Play’ which centres on telling a Bible story, taking time to discuss and ‘wonder’ about the story, then giving children the opportunity to respond through play or creative activities, before we end by sharing in a ‘feast’ of fruit.

 About once a month (typically the Second Sunday) we have a service of all-age worship, when children are invited to stay in church with the adults for the whole service.
 These services are designed to be inclusive, with lots of activity and not too much talking!
 There may be craft activities provided at the back of the church.

 In school holidays, we often run Godly Play storytelling sessions as special events.
 Do look out for publicity about these, and contact us if your child is interested in attending.

 The parable of the mustard seed told through Godly Play